 - Supports digestive health

 - Highly antibacterial

-Oregano (Origanum vulgare) is a herb composed of the fresh or dried leaves of the oregano plant.
-The plant has tiny leaves that lend a pungent aroma and strong flavor to a variety of savory foods.
-Most people love to sprinkle it over pizzas, pasta dishes and other cheesy foods.
-When in bloom, the plant sports pink or purple flowers, which are also edible.
-It is gluten-free and suitable for vegan and paleo diets.
+Oregano (Origanum vulgare) is a herb comprising the fresh or dried leaves of the oregano plant.
+The tiny leaves that have a powerful scent and add wonderful taste to food.
+Especially pizzas, pasta dishes and other cheesy foods.
+The cute pink or purple flowers are great for salads.

-Oregano oil has antimicrobial, antifungal, and antiviral properties and contains substances that have antioxidant and anti-inflammatory effects.
-Oregano essential oil is employed in organic chicken farming in place of commercial antibiotics.
-Oregano tea and oregano oil have been used as a natural remedy for indigestion, coughs, allergies, arthritis, and to stimulate menstruation.
+Oregano oil has antimicrobial, antifungal, and antiviral properties and is a useful antioxidant and anti-inflammatory option.
+Organic chicken farms use Oregano essential oil instead of commercial antibiotics.
+Oregano tea and oregano oil are natural remedies for indigestion, coughs, allergies, arthritis, and to stimulate menstruation.

 Choose your herbs for health and get out of the pharmacies!
 Nature is our doctor.